CLIMAAX/SNOW/Risk_workflow_description.md

 ## Risk assessment methodology

 The method involves visually representing the susceptible population exposed to intense snowfall and blizzards.
-This can be achieved by overlaying indicators for heavy snowfall and blizzards with population data.
+This can be achieved by overlaying indicators for heavy snowfall and blizzards (e.g. based on ERA5) with population data.
 The objective is to comprehend the current likelihood of severe snowfall and blizzards and identify the specific regions in Europe that are most affected.

+## Hazard assessment

 ### Blizzard